max0x7ba/atomic_queue/README.md

 # atomic_queue
 Multiple producer multiple consumer C++14 *lock-free* queues based on `std::atomic<>`.
-The queues employ busy loops, so they are not *wait-free*.

-The main idea these queues utilize is _simplicity_: fixed size buffer, busy wait.
+The main design idea these queues adhere to is _simplicity_: fixed size buffer, the bare minimum of atomic operations.

-These qualities are also limitations: the maximum queue size must be set at compile time, there are no blocking push/pop functionality.
+These qualities are also limitations:

+* The maximum queue size must be set at compile time (fastest) or construction time (slower).
+* There are no blocking push/pop functions.

 Nevertheless, ultra-low-latency applications need just that and nothing more.
-The simplicity pays off (see the [throughput and latency benchmarks][1]).
+The simplicity pays off, see the [throughput and latency benchmarks][1].

 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.